PlaceholderAPI/PlaceholderAPI/docs/developers/using-placeholderapi.md

 It is also important to point out, that any required plugin/dependency for an expansion has to be on the server and enabled, or the `setPlaceholders` method will just return the placeholder itself (do nothing).

-/// details | Example
+/// tab | Spigot, Paper, ...
-    type: example

-Let's assume we want to send a custom join message that shows the primary group a player has.
-To achieve this, we can do the following:
+The following is an example plugin that sends `%player_name% joined the server!
+They are rank %vault_rank%` as the Join message, having the placeholders be replaced by PlaceholderAPI.

 //// note |
 The below example assumes a **soft dependency** on PlaceholderAPI to handle PlaceholderAPI not being present more decently.